 Each dynamical simulation produces a set of particle positions and sizes, enabling us to predict the corresponding ring brightness as a function of viewing geometry.
-We use the method described in SK2003 and SKF2004 to perform the photometric calculations, based on following a large number of photons through a ring composed of discrete finite-size particles.
+We use the method described in Salo and Karjalainen (2003) and Salo et al. (2004) to perform the photometric calculations, based on following a large number of photons through a ring composed of discrete finite-size particles.
 The particle field, with periodic planar boundaries, is illuminated by a parallel beam of photons, and the path of each individual photon is followed in detail from one intersection with a particle surface to the next scattering, until the photon escapes the particle field.
 The new direction after each scattering is obtained via Monte Carlo sampling of the particle phase function.
 The brightness at a chosen observing direction is obtained by adding together the contributions of all visible individual scatterings.
 Compared to Monte Carlo estimates based on tabulating the directions of escaped photons, this indirect method gives significantly reduced variance.
 To model the asymmetry, we assume that the particle positions obtained from dynamical wake simulations sample the typical particle distributions at each ring longitude, in a coordinate system aligned with the local radius vector.
-For a given observing geometry, the brightness is calculated for a range of ring longitudes, each with its own illumination and viewing directions (see Fig. 6 in SKF2004 for additional details).
+For a given observing geometry, the brightness is calculated for a range of ring longitudes, each with its own illumination and viewing directions [see Fig. 6 in Salo et al. (2004) for additional details].
 To suppress the statistical fluctuations in the dynamical simulations, we average the photometric results for a large number of individual simulation snapshots.